mmullan1/ENPM661/Project4/README.md

 ## Notes

 * Joint positions are hardcoded for demonstration purposes
-* The sequence is designed for simulation but can be adapted for real hardware
 * Timing between actions is handled using simple delays
 * When running the code, it is "package_michael" instead of "package_122332577"; that's because I didn't see that instruction for the naming until later